All professionals—direct reports, managers and even VPs—know the importance of building out an internal network in the early days of a new job.

 That was certainly the case for Steve Wood, who joined Slack in June 2020 as our VP of Product, Developer Platform.
 Previously, most interviews—and later onboarding—would have happened in the office.
 But because Slack has committed to a remote-first approach amid the current public health crisis and beyond, that was no longer an option.

 Today, Wood leads a team of 35 that is tasked with making all of the tools we rely on each day work better—by integrating them with Slack.
-We sat down together (virtually, of course) and asked him to look back at what it was like to step into a VP role without the benefit of meeting a single teammate in person.
+We sat down together (digitally, of course) and asked him to look back at what it was like to step into a VP role without the benefit of meeting a single teammate in person.

 The words that follow are Steve’s, as told to Slack HQ.